Amul-Thantharate/chat-bot/README.md

-# ChatGPT clone with Streaming Feature using Streamlit
+# ChatGpt Clone Using Google Gemini

-Welcome to the GitHub repository for the Streaming tutorial form LangChain and Streamlit.
-This repository contains the code for the Streamlit app that we will be building in the tutorial.
-The app is a chatbot that will remember the previous messages and respond to the user's input.
-The response from the chatbot will be streamed as it is being generated.
+This repository contains the code for a chatbot that uses the Google Gemini API to generate responses to user input.
+The chatbot is built using the Streamlit library, and it allows users to interact with the chatbot in a web browser.
+The chatbot uses the GPT-3 model to generate responses to user input, and it can carry on a conversation with users on a wide range of topics.

 ## Usage